avafloww/Agar.io-Protocol/Protocol.md

 | ?...?    | uint32        | Node ID of each active node

 #### Node Data
-Each node is described by the following data.
+Each visible node is described by the following data.
 This data repeats n times at the end of the Update Nodes packet, where n is the number specified by position 1 in the packet (number of nodes).

 | Offset | Data Type | Description
 |--------|-----------|-------------------